TORREY HOUSE PRESS

 by Kathryn Wilder

-Kathryn Wilder’s personal story of grief, motherhood, and return to the desert entwines with the story of wild mustangs as she makes a home on the Colorado Plateau on property bordering a BLM mustang management area.
+Kathryn Wilder’s personal story of grief, motherhood, and return to the desert entwines with the story of mustangs as she makes a home on the Colorado Plateau on property bordering a BLM herd management area.
 Desert Chrome illuminates these controversial creatures—their plight, what they mean to us, and what can be done to help both habitat and horses stay healthy and wild—and celebrates the animal nature in us all.

 by Nicole Walker